mirsaeedi/azure-api-management-devops-resource-kit/README.md

 ## Deviation from Microsoft's Approach: dotnet-apim

-While Microsoft's approach to the problem is solid on paper, we found that there are some issues in the implementation that need to be addressed for having it integrated into a CI/CD pipeline.
+While Microsoft's approach to the problem is solid on paper, we found that there are some issues in the implementation that need to be addressed:

 * The official toolkit is actually a C# project which you need to build/run manually, near impossible to have it in your ci/cd pipeline.